 He wants to grow us up to be like His Son—and the Father will never stop this relentless pursuit in our lives.

-Question: What has God used to broaden your limited perspective?
+Tell me what you think: What has God used to broaden your limited perspective?
 To leave a comment, just click here.

 This post is adapted from Wayne’s book, Waiting on God: What to Do When God Does Nothing.